scala-blitz/scala-blitz.github.com/home/documentation/optimize.md

 And you want it to run faster :-).
 You can potentially rewrite this code using our high-performance operations, but it'll take time.
-Thus we provide you an optimize block that does this automaticaly during compilation.
+Thus we provide you an 'optimize' block that does this automaticaly during compilation.
 All you need to do is cover your code in optimize{}: